 Some of the HFA’s collections have finding aids available.
 To browse the finding aids, limit search by repository.

 The Harvard Film Archive collection is available to Harvard faculty and students as well as researchers and scholars from outside the university.
 Descriptions of collections are available on our website.
-All research inquiries should be submitted via e-mail to Bob Sennett, Bibliographer and Research Liaison for Film.
+Researchers can also find valuable online resources in our Research section.
+All research inquiries should be submitted via email.

 A complete list of HFA print titles must be submitted to Heidi Bliss, the Film Study Coordinator, at least four weeks in advance of the start of each semester so HFA staff has time to inspect the requested titles to determine if they can be projected for class.
 The Film Conservator will inform the Film Study Coordinator as soon as possible of any issues regarding the quality or availability of an HFA film print.

 Please email Mark Johnson, HFA Print Trafficker, for details about using HFA prints.

 35mm film must be projected by an HFA-approved projectionist in either the CCVA lecture hall or the North West labs.
 Use of a number of rare archival 16mm film prints is restricted to the Carpenter Center Lecture Hall.
 In-classroom 16mm film projection is sometimes available at the discretion of the Film Conservator.

 It is occasionally possible for 16mm prints from the collection to be projected by Film Conservation Center staff using portable equipment in classrooms.
 Email Mark Johnson for more information.

 HFA prints are prepped and available one week prior to screening date.